horberlan/forest-plot/README.md

                    dat$mean,
                    dat$sd,
                    as.character(dat$study),
-                   #The final import will be of chr value that will take the data of the authors
+                   # The final import will be of chr value that will take the data of the authors
                    data = dat.frame_2, #directs where the analysis data will come from. byvar = Measure,
-                   #declares which subgroups you are going to use, in the case of those that were entered in the table in the "Measure" column.
+                   # Declares which subgroups you are going to use, in the case of those that were entered in the table in the "Measure" column.
                    comb.fixed = TRUE,#so the data doesn't get random.
-                   sm="SMD" #summary measure used to group the data.
+                   sm="SMD" # Summary measure used to group the data.
                    )
 ```
 *  plot ```forest``` and read the comments in the code about the functions used.